Design Building Room 238

 Professor Page is very active in fighting for the advancement of public education in Massachusetts.
 He was president of the Massachusetts Society of Professors, the faculty and librarian union at UMass Amherst and has served in a variety of roles with the Massachusetts Teachers Association, the union of 110,000 public school educators in the state, and PHENOM, the Public Higher Education Network of Massachusetts.

-This past year he was a Rome Prize Fellow at the American Academy in Rome, working on a book on the future of historic preservation.
+He was a Rome Prize Fellow at the American Academy in Rome, working on a book on the future of historic preservation.

 For more info please visit his personal site, Max Page.

 - The Creative Destruction of Manhattan, 1900-1940 (University of Chicago Press, 1999), which won the Spiro Kostof Award of the Society of Architectural Historians, for the best book on architecture and urbanism.

 - The City’s End: Two Centuries of Fantasies, Fears, and Premonitions of New York’s Destruction (Yale University Press, 2008)

 - Building the Nation: Americans Write About Their Architecture, Their Cities, and Their Environment (University of Pennsylvania Press, 2003, co-edited with Steven Conn), winner of the Alan Noble Award.